Quebec mosque shooting: 6 dead; premier calls it act of terror

 The province's premier, Philippe Couillard, called the attack an act of terror.

-But many questions remain.
+But many questions remain, and some details have changed as the investigation evolves.
 Here's what we know so far:

 The attack

-At least two gunmen dressed in black opened fire at the Quebec Islamic Cultural Center in Quebec City on Sunday, witnesses said.
+At least two gunmen dressed in black opened fire at the center in Quebec City on Sunday, witnesses said.

 Authorities have not identified the six slain victims, but said they were all men between the ages of 39 and 60.